-Students who would like to obtain a second master's degree at TKU must complete a minimum of 50% of the second degree at TKU without any course substitutions in either the first or second master's degree.
+Students who would like to obtain a second master's degree at TKU must complete a minimum of 50% of the second degree at TKU without any course substitutions in either the first or second master's degree comprised of at least 6 hours of credit from upper division courses (3000-4000 level) that are distinctive to the minor and completed at TKU.
+Minors can only be added to programs that have sufficient elective space to allow for the completion of the minor without exceeding the total number of credit hours to complete the program.